911 Interference Charges in Minnesota

 Our law enforcement agencies are tasked with the duty of responding to emergency situations in order to promote and protect public safety.
 That is why Minnesota has made it a crime to interfere with 911 calls.

 You may find yourself charged with a 911 interference offense as a result of some misunderstanding.
 Such charges come with serious penalties.
 That is why you need a battle-tested Minneapolis criminal defense attorney to represent you.
 At Caplan & Tamburino Law Firm, P.A., we are sympathetic to your situation.
-As professional criminal defense lawyers, we a sworn to uphold your rights without prejudice.
+As professional criminal defense lawyers in Minnesota, we a sworn to uphold your rights without prejudice.

 Contact us online, or by telephone at (612) 444-5020 for a free consultation today.